MiMo42/MMTabBarView/README.md

 A Mac OS X tab bar view that works on 10.6-10.8 with Xcode 4.x.<br>
 MMTabBarView is a modernized and view based re-write of PSMTabBarControl, <br>
-which can be found here: https://github.com/dorianj/PSMTabBarControl Though its API is quite similar, it is not a drop-in replacement for PSMTabBarControl.
+which can be found here: https://github.com/dorianj/PSMTabBarControl<br>
+Though MMTabBarView's API is quite similar, it is not a drop-in replacement for PSMTabBarControl:
+Due to conceptual and structural changes, the MMTabBarViewDelegate protocol is somewhat different.

 If you want to support this project, there are various ways in which you could do this:<br>